How Candy Crush Mastered Game Development & Monetization

 Source: annahesselbom

 Candy Crush has made virality a crucial part of the gameplay.
-Back in 2012, when King released the game on Facebook, it was staged as an experience to be shared among social groups.
+When King released the game on Facebook in 2012, it was built as a social experience.
 Players can send and receive lives, share boosters, and get push notifications about their friends’ progress.

 The game also uses AI to analyze player behavior and fine-tune the gameplay.
 Together with competitive and cooperative modes, these elements drive social engagement and build player loyalty.

 Leaderboards push players into friendly rivalry, keeping them competing without frustration.
-And then there’s the callback system – players can send life to their friends or gravitate towards the game when they see their friends completing higher levels.
+The callback system lets players send lives to friends.
+Seeing friends complete higher levels also draws players back into the game.

 Mastering Monetization